usadellab/untwist/README.md

 row names (`[...].dist.id`) information.
 The `[...].mdist` and `[...].mdist.id` files contain the same but for IBS distances.

-The clustering and visualization is done with the R-script `./methods/ibs_allele_cnt_distance_clustering_for_ata.R`.
+The hierarchical clustering and visualization is done with the R-script `./methods/ibs_allele_cnt_distance_clustering_for_ata.R`.
 It produces these
 results:
 ```